SarahKnits/EasyPieces/documents/final.md

 ## Language design details: Give a high-level overview of your language's design.
 Be sure to answer the following questions:

-* How does a user write programs in your language (e.g., do they type in commands, use a visual/graphical tool, speak, etc.)?
+#### How does a user write programs in your language (e.g., do they type in commands, use a visual/graphical tool, speak, etc.)?

 Programs in my language will be written in a text editor and executed by running my Easy Pieces program and entering the name of the file.
 Future goals (beyond the scope of this project) would be creating a nice graphical interface to allow the user to enter their program.
+I have provided a guide to using the language in the README that has been successfully used by people without experience with programming.

-* How does the syntax of your language help users write programs more easily than the syntax of a general-purpose language?
+#### How does the syntax of your language help users write programs more easily than the syntax of a general-purpose language?

 The syntax of my language was designed to intentionally mirror the statement of problems in textbooks and assignments in a way that other languages don't.